 Within Scotland there are also different Scotch making regions, so you may hear of terms like Speyside or Highlands in reference to specific scotch making regions.

 Keep in mind that in order for alcohol to be considered a bourbon, it must be produced and fermented inside of the United States.

-Probably one of the most important factors to keep in mind when selecting any bourbon or scotch whiskey type is its alcoholic content by volume.
+Probably one of the most important factors to keep in mind when selecting any bourbon or scotch whisky type is its alcoholic content by volume.

-The alcoholic content by volume indicator on the bourbon or scotch bottle that you choose will help you determine how intoxicating any given bourbon or scotch whiskey variety is.
+The alcoholic content by volume indicator on the bourbon or scotch bottle that you choose will help you determine how intoxicating any given bourbon or scotch whisky variety is.

 In order for alcohol to be qualified and considered as either bourbon or scotch, it must meet specific ABV or alcohol by volume content measurements before going out on the market.

 Both scotch and bourbon have very different distillation requirements and alcohol by volume levels so it’s important to remember this when you’re out shopping for the right scotch or bourbon variety to suit your taste buds and flavor profile.